Iftahp/yeastTLM/README.md

 ```

 ## Usage
-The following folders need to exist (similar to this repo):
+The following folders need to exist prior to running the code (similar structure to this repo):

 - data
 - features